OpenEVSE/openevse_esp32_firmware/docs/user-guide.md

 ## Charging Mode: Eco

-'Eco' charge mode allows the OpenEVSE to start/stop and adjust the charging current automatically based on an MQTT.
+'Eco' charge mode allows the OpenEVSE to start/stop and adjust the charging current automatically based on an MQTT feed or received by HTTP POST request ( see below ).
 This feed could be the amount of solar PV generation or the amount of excess power (grid export).
 'Normal' charge mode charges the EV at the maximum rate set.

 ![eco](eco.png)